SeiAnmai-Tech/totore/README.md

 6. `chmod +x install.sh`
 7. `./install.sh`

-**In your robot, Install this package and the pypubsub package (in converter github repo : https://github.com/SeiAnmai-Tech/convertor)**
+**In your robot, Install packages in this repo and the pypubsub package (in converter github repo : https://github.com/SeiAnmai-Tech/convertor)**

 **Run these commands everytime before starting to work with robot:**
 1. `docker run -it --rm -v /dev:/dev --privileged --net=host microros/micro-ros-agent:humble serial --dev /dev/ttyACM0 -b 115200`